onnovalkering/brane/docs/architecture.md

     <sup>Figure 4: the elements of the Brane runtime system.</sup>
 </p>

+- text
+- text
+- text

+- sequence diagram

-In the next sections, four elements of the runtime system will be described in more detail.
+In the next sections, four elements of the runtime system will be described in more detail: API, relay, vault and the VM.
+The other elements are documented elsewhere.
+The registry, used to store Docker images, is provided by Docker and documented [here](https://docs.docker.com/registry).
+The [Singularity](https://sylabs.io/guides/3.6/user-guide) and [Charliecloud](https://hpc.github.io/charliecloud) runtimes are supported as provided by their respective vendors.
+The [Xenon](https://xenon-middleware.github.io/xenon/) middleware is developed by <abbr title="Netherlands eScience Center">NLeSC</abbr>.

 ### API
 ...

+- entrypoint for runtime system
+- session with one ore more invocations, instructions (diagram)
+- persistence is stored in PostgreSQL

 ### Relay
 ...

+- used for callbacks to the runtime system, e.g. outputs from the proxy, i.e. functions.

 ### Vault
 ...

+- stores secrets etc, side-loading / implicit variables.

 ### VM
 ...

+- executes the instruction graph
+- uses Redis for working copy variables, temps
+- diagram with libraries: brane-sys for diff. environments, swaps out for others.